Full Mouth Restoration in Arlington, VA

 Full mouth restoration is not just a single procedure; it is a comprehensive combination of procedures and treatments designed just for your unique situation and individual goals.

 To learn more about how our dentists can help you achieve the healthy, radiant smile you deserve, please contact us today to schedule a consultation.
-For patients in the Arlington area of Virginia, please call Arlington Dental Aesthetics at 703-527-1020.
-Patients in the South Riding region can call South Riding Smiles at 703-327-7705.
+Please call Arlington Dental Aesthetics at 703-527-1020.

 What is a full-mouth restoration?

 Full-mouth restoration or reconstruction involves all of the teeth and soft tissues.
 The goal is to replace missing teeth, repair damaged teeth, correct improperly aligned jaw joints and bites, reverse gum disease, rebuild lost jawbone mass, and replace worn out dental appliances.
 At Arlington Dental Aesthetics our five dentists have extensive expertise in all facets of restorative dentistry enabling us to perform most of what may be needed.
 But, if there are areas where we need outside assistance, we may enlist the work of a periodontist or oral surgeon, for example.

 While this treatment approach addresses your unique needs and goals, it commonly involves:

 - Orthodontic treatment to correct a misaligned bite